-Decorator to require that a view only accept the GET method.
+Decorator to require that a view only accepts the GET method.

-Decorator to require that a view only accept the POST method.
+Decorator to require that a view only accepts the POST method.

 Django will automatically strip the content of responses to HEAD requests while leaving the headers unchanged, so you may handle HEAD requests exactly like GET requests in your views.
 Since some software, such as link checkers, rely on HEAD requests, you might prefer using require_safe instead of require_GET.